Balaji-Udayagiri/Object-Recognition/README.md

-A simple implementation of an Object Recognition system using YOLOV8
+A simple implementation of an Object Recognition system using YOLOV8, CLIP and Grounding DINO